 Building on its strong foundation of excellence in education and research, the Museum is poised to transform itself.
 CMNH will invite and engage a broader audience in the exploration of science and the natural world by revolutionizing the way it presents natural history.
 The Museum has currently launched a comprehensive campaign to support a dramatic renovation and expansion of its facilities and exhibits.
 This ambitious plan will position the Museum to play a leading role in regional and national efforts to improve science education and increase scientific literacy.

-Reporting to the Director of Individual Philanthropy & Planned Giving, the Major Gifts Officer is expected to be a highly energetic professional with the ability to engage campaign donors and work with high-level volunteers.
-Job duties include identification, cultivation, solicitation and closure of six figure major gifts and annual Leadership Circle gifts, and to meet the fundraising goals and objectives established for the Museum.
-S/he will work closely and collaboratively with the Museum team to assure that fund-raising opportunities are maximized.
+Reporting to the Campaign Director, the Individual Philanthropy and Planned Giving Officer is expected to be a highly energetic professional with the ability to engage campaign donors, work with high-level volunteers and implement planned giving strategies.
+Job duties include identification, cultivation, solicitation and closure of six and seven figure major gifts to meet the fundraising goals and objectives established for the Museum.
+S/he will work closely and collaboratively with the CEO, CPO and others on the Museum team to assure that fundraising opportunities are maximized.

-– Works closely with key internal constituencies to match potential donors’ interests with funding opportunities and implement a strategic series of interactions that will lead to successful solicitations.
-The MGO will initially focus on donors with the capacity to make gifts in the $100,000-$250,000 range.
+1. Works closely with key internal constituencies to match potential donors’ interests with funding opportunities and implement a strategic series of interactions that will lead to successful solicitations.

-– Identifies, cultivates and manages a defined portfolio of 100-125 prospects and donors with high giving capacity.
+3. Identifies, cultivates and manages a defined portfolio of 200 major gift and planned giving prospects and donors with high giving capacity.

-– Contributes ideas and strategies for overall Development Program and other duties as assigned.
+8. Contributes ideas and strategies for overall Philanthropy program and other duties as assigned.

 Knowledge of fundraising and fundraising laws and regulations, including fundraising best practices.